-The objectives of the sustainable investments that the financial product partially intends to make may include any individual or combination of the following: (1) environmental objectives (i) climate risk mitigation, (ii) transition to a circular economy; (2) social objectives (i) inclusive and sustainable communities - increased gender diversity, (ii) inclusive and sustainable communities - increased gender diversity on boards of directors and (iii) providing a decent working environment and culture.
+The objectives of the sustainable investments that the financial product partially intends to make may include any individual or combination of the following: (1) environmental objectives (i) climate risk mitigation, (ii) transition to a circular economy; (2) social objectives (i) inclusive indicators measure how the environmental or social characteristics promoted by the financial product are attained.

+and sustainable communities - increased gender diversity, (ii) inclusive and sustainable communities - increased gender diversity on boards of directors and (iii) providing a decent working environment and culture.